cjp-cs/face_classification/README.md

-# eye and mouth classification models for facial detection
+# Eye and mouth classification models for facial detection.